Elijah Pierson: Career

+Kingdom of Matthias

 Pierson became devoted to Matthews after he heard that Matthews had dated the beginning of his Kingdom to the day Pierson had independently heard God give him his new name; Matthews responded that he had commissioned Pierson as Elijah the Tishbite on that day.
 After that point Pierson turned his pulpit over to Matthews the following Sunday, with a congregation of about 50 or 60 people, and became almost unrecognizable to old friends.
 In 1832 Pierson rented a house for Matthews, and gave him Isabella Van Wagenen as a servant; however at one point Pierson temporarily seemed to lose some faith in Matthews and cut off his allowance, so Matthews moved into a hotel and Van Wagenen found other work, but still helped with Matthews' laundry.
 Van Wagenen believed in Matthews, but only after Pierson who she trusted came to believe in him.

 Pierson's old friends Benjamin and Ann Folger who lived in Sing Sing, New York came to visit him when they heard of what was going on.
 Over the next year Pierson and Matthews gradually convinced them that Matthews was legitimate, and that Christianity was evil and they should leave their old church, avoid prayer meetings, and join Matthews.
 Matthews moved into the Folger's home in Sing Sing, which he named Mount Zion, followed by Pierson and Van Wagenen.
 Matthews ruled as the absolute patriarch over the estate, where he designated chores and tasks for the residents of his Kingdom to complete.

 Death and aftermath

 On July 28, 1834 in Sing Sing, New York, after eating several plates of blackberries, Pierson died of what was reported as poisoning.
-Robert Matthews was accused of poisoning Pierson and the case became, according to Johnson and Wilentz, "one of the first penny-press sensations in American history".

-In 1835 Matthews, along with his housekeeper Isabella (later known as Sojourner Truth), was accused of murdering Pierson, but was acquitted due to lack of evidence, and Truth's presentation of several letters verifying her trustworthiness as a servant.
-The trial then focused on the reported beating of his daughter which he was found guilty of.
+Robert Matthews, along with his housekeeper Isabella Van Wagenen (later known as Sojourner Truth), were accused of poisoning Pierson and the case became, according to Johnson and Wilentz, "one of the first penny-press sensations in American history".
+Matthews and Van Wagenen were acquitted due to lack of evidence, and Van Wagenen's presentation of several letters verifying her trustworthiness as a servant.
+The trial then focused on the reported beating of Matthews' daughter which he was found guilty of.
 The trial which lasted four days, resulted in a sentencing of three months and thirty additional days for contempt of court.
+Johnson and Wilentz also wrote that, based on the available evidence, they were "largely persuaded that no poisoning occurred."